itmat/CAMPAREE/doc/running_camparee.rst

 The `AWS ParallelCluster <https://aws.amazon.com/hpc/parallelcluster/>`_ program provides a command line utility to create and manage a cluster environment entirely on AWS.
-ParalleleCluster will automatically add and remove compute nodes as they are needed, and supports several job managers (including SGE).
+ParallelCluster will automatically add and remove compute nodes as they are needed, and supports several job managers (including SGE).
 Currently, the account used to launch the ParallelCluster must have full admin privileges (the default for most unmanaged AWS accounts).